12 Different Types of Spanish Horse Breeds

 Photo by Violeta Pencheva

-In addition to being a great tourist destination, Spain also boasts some of the finest horse breeds in the world.
+In addition to being a great tourist destination, Spain boasts some of the finest horse breeds in the world.

 Spanish horse breeds originate in the Iberian Peninsula, where they were developed over centuries.